matacoder/p2p-video-calling-app/README.md

 ## Docker Compose installation

-Just run `docker compose up -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)
+Just run `docker compose -f docker-compose-aiohttp.yaml up --build -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)

 ## JavaScript installation

+Just run `docker compose -f docker-compose-nodeis.yaml up --build -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)

-To run the example:
+To run the app without docker:

 `yarn && yarn dev`

  or if you use npm:

 `npm i && npm run dev`

  Once the server is running, open [http://localhost:3000](http://localhost:3000) in 2 separate tabs in your favourite browser.